You will recognize your favorite destination when you arrive, but some things have changed.

 Once you arrive on the island, whether at the ferry terminal, heli pad or Green Pleasure Pier, you'll notice social distance markers and signs asking for face coverings to be worn.
 Shops, beaches, the Green Pleasure Pier, restaurants and activities are open.
 Face coverings are required along Crescent Avenue, along Casino Way, in shops, restaurants and activities; anywhere you're around others.
 If sitting at the beach, you should stay with your group and maintain 6 feet distance from those not in your group.
 The waterfront is open for swimming, sand castle building, frolicking and water sports.

-Los Angeles County mandates call for restaurants to utilize outdoor dining and take out.
+New Los Angeles County mandates (as of 11/25) call for restaurants to utilize take out.
 Just a handful of our restaurants are closed.
-You'll find the majority of our restaurants are open with new fun outdoor dining options.
-Luau Larry's, home of the Wiki Wacker, NDMK Fish House and Coyote Joe's are operating in the evenings on South Beach while Maggie's Blue Rose, Steve's Steakhouse & Seafood and El Galleon are operating in the evenings on Middle Beach.
-Descanso Beach Club is open for lunch daily and is serving dinner on weekends.
-The new restaurant at the Holiday Inn Resort, The Cove Bar & Grill, has opened for breakfast, lunch and dinner and is offering poolside patio dining.
-Antonio's Cabaret is now serving breakfast in addition to lunch and dinner on its ocean front patio.
-The expansive patio at the Metropole Marketplace gives diners a place to enjoy open air meals from Coney Island West, Three Palms, Catalina Coffee & Cookie Co., Cafe Metropole and the M Restaurant.
+You'll find the majority of our restaurants are open with take out.
+Luau Larry's, home of the Wiki Wacker, NDMK Fish House and Coyote Joe's are open daily.
+The new restaurant at the Holiday Inn Resort, The Cove Bar & Grill, has opened for breakfast, lunch and dinner.
+Antonio's Cabaret is now serving breakfast in addition to lunch and dinner.
+The Metropole Marketplace offers meals from Coney Island West, Three Palms, Catalina Coffee & Cookie Co., Cafe Metropole and the M Restaurant.
 Check our Open Restaurants page for a complete list.
-Restaurants operating on the beach start serving at 5 pm.
-Beach goers are asked to move to the beach area below the seawall at that time.

 Tours and Activities are operating with fewer guests to allow for social distancing.
 There are so many options for guests to enjoy.
 Take a hummer tour and explore Catalina Island's vast interior.
 Get some air and catch the views on a parasail excursion.
 Rent a golf cart and explore the hills and winding roads around Avalon.
 Rent a kayak or SUP, or snorkel at Lovers Cove.
 Fly through the air on the Catalina Zip Line Eco Tour.
 Swing from the trees on the Catalina Aerial Adventure.
 Play a round of mini golf.